TheShineyue/TheShineyue.github.io/_pages/about.md

 # 🔥 News
 - *2025.05*: 🎉 My first paper as the first author has been accepted by ACL 2025!
+- *2026.05*: 🎉 My second paper as the first author has been accepted by SIGKDD 2026!

 {% include_relative includes/pub.md %}